Updated: Apr 17, 2022

-To lay out the quilt, I lined up all my triangles with their biased edges facing each other and their on-grain edges at either the top or bottom of the rows.
-This way, I will be sewing bias to bias and when the rows go together, the on-grain edges will be sewn to each other when the rows are sewn together.
+To lay out the quilt, I lined up all my triangles with their biased edges facing each other on the sides and their on-grain edges at either the top or bottom of the rows.
+This way, I will be sewing bias to bias when piecing the blocks into rows and the on-grain edges will be sewn to each other when the rows are sewn together.

-Lay one triangle onto the next one making sure the two biased edges will be sewn together.
-If one fabric tries to stretch more than the other, you can just tug a little on the one that needs to stretch more to match.
+Lay one triangle onto the next one, making sure the two biased edges will be sewn together.
+If one fabric tries to stretch more than the other, you can give a gentle tug on the one that needs to stretch more to match.
 If you need a quick way to tell what is bias and what is straight, pick at the edge with your finger nail and you'll get the straight of grain edge to fray and the bias edge will stretch if you tug on it.

-I use a handy tool called a stiletto as almost a third hand or an extra long pointy finger :) try not to think about how creepy that would be.
-It works wonders holding pieces in place as I feed them into the machine (especially those pointy angles).
+I use a handy tool called a stiletto as almost a third hand or an extra long pointy finger :) It works wonders holding pieces in place as I feed them into the machine (especially those pointy angles).
 I would be lost without this tool!

 Sew the triangles into sets of two and then those sets into rows.
-Press all the seams in Row: One to the right and all the seams in Row: Two to the left (continue alternating each rows pressing direction).
+Press all the seams in Row One to the right and all the seams in Row Two to the left (continue alternating each rows pressing direction).
 This will ensure that the intersections “nest” together when you sew the rows together.
 You could also press all your seams open if it's easier to stay organized that way.

 Now, the rows go together and these edges are not biased and will not stretch.
 Match up each intersection and “nest” the seams as you go.
-I then pressed my cross seams, open.
+I pressed my cross seams open.
 Perfect match!

 What to do when mixing biased edges with non-biased edges, as sometimes happens in flying geese blocks.